dvklopfenstein/pmidcite/README.md

 TYP PMID     RP HAMCc   % SD YR   cit cli ref au[00](authors) title TOP 26032263 R. .....
 68 2 2015    16  0  10 au[04](N R Haddaway) Making literature reviews more reliable through application of lessons from systematic reviews.
 ```
-The first line is the header (-H).
+The first line is the column headers (-H).
 The second line is the citation data from NIH's iCite database.
 The citation counts are in the `cit` column.